mardon3/Letterboxd-Tracker/README.md

 - **Dashboard**: Browse your entire film collection, search by title, and filter by rating.
 - **Statistics**: View total films, average ratings, watch time, most-watched years, top-rated movies, and top directors/actors/writers.
 - **Local Storage**: All data is stored locally.
 No data is sent to any server.
-- **Modern UI**: Responsive, dark-themed interface using React and Tailwind CSS.
+- **Letterboxd Inspired UI**: Dark-themed interface using React and Tailwind CSS.

 ## Quick Start
 1. **Install dependencies:**